psotoulloa/generator-camunda/README.md

 npm run deploy

 ```
-Compile the project and place it in the folder ../../weapps, you can change this location to where you think appropriate
+Compile the project and place it in the folder ../../weapps, you can change this location to where you think appropriate , file package.json :)
 ## TODO LIST
 - User guide
 - API Calls